-Inactive travel: the problems of the current transport system
+Inactive travel: What are the problems with the current transport system?

+Inactive travel, which refers to modes of transportation that involve minimal physical activity, poses several challenges that have adverse effects on individuals’ health and the environment.
+Inactive travel is one of the key problems with the current transport system.
 Over the past century, our towns and cities have been designed around making it easier to travel by car and less appealing to walk and cycle.
-The car is easily the dominant form of transport now, where people would have previously walked, cycled or taken public transport.
+The car is now the dominant form of transport, where people would have previously walked, cycled or taken public transport.

 Problems with this include: